-As your student packs their belongings for the move to campus, please review the lists of items approved/recommended to bring and items that are not permitted.
-For more details regarding the move-in process, please review the Move-In Guide, which also includes the "What To Bring" and "What Not to Bring" lists: housing.unc.edu/live/future-residents/move-inand-move-out/.
+As you pack up your belongings for the move to campus, please review the lists of items approved/recommended to bring and items that are not permitted.
+For more details regarding the move-in process, please review the Move-In Guide, which also includes the "What To Bring" and "What Not to Bring" lists: housing.unc.edu/live/future-residents/moveinand-move-out.